A Statistical Hypothesis Testing Framework for Data Misappropriation Detection in Large Language Models: Simulation Studies

-In the partial inheritance problem, the token generation process differs slightly from that of the complete inheritance setting.
-The generation process must be fine-tuned to ensure that the total variation distance between the adjusted probability distribution and the original one remains within a specified bound.
-Specifically, we calculate the value of $\mathcal{S}(\mathbf{P}, \zeta)$ at each step.
-It is easy to observe that the distribution of $\mathcal{S}(\mathbf{P}, \zeta)$ has the form $(1, 0, 0, \dots, 0)$ or its permutations.
-Thus, we need only control the value of the term corresponding to the ``1" in $\mathcal{S}(\mathbf{P}, \zeta)$.
-In our simulation, we first determine the value of $1 - \theta$, which corresponds to the upper bound of the TV distance.
-At each step, we randomly select $\theta'$ from the interval $[\theta, 1]$, and the corresponding distribution of $\omega | \zeta$ satisfies that the term corresponding to the ``1" is $\theta'$, with the sum of the remaining terms equal to $1 - \theta'$.
-For this numerical simulation, we set $\theta=0.8$ and $\Delta=0.005$.
-These parameters ensure that the generated distributions adhere to the constraints of the partial inheritance setting while maintaining the desired level of randomness and compliance with the TV distance bound.
+We first investigate the empirical performance of our proposed tests through simulations, and begin with the Gumbel-max watermark.
+We consider a vocabulary $\mathcal{W}$ of size $m=1000$, generate token sequences of length $n$ with $n_{\text{max}} = 3000$, and repeat the generation for 5000 times.
+For text generation without watermark, we sample each token from $\mathcal{W}$ uniformly.
+For text generation with watermark, we first randomly select a prompt, then generate the subsequent tokens based on the random seed that depends on the values of the previous five tokens.
+The resulting NTP distribution $\mathbf{P}_t$ satisfies multinomial distribution with the largest entry of the probability vector being $1 - \Delta^*$, and the remaining terms uniformly distributed with their sum equal to $\Delta^*$.
+For the complete inheritance setting, at each step $t$, we generate 1000 i.i.d.\ random variables $U_{t,\omega}$ from the uniform $(0,1)$ distribution, then generate the watermarked text following the rule $\omega_t = \arg\max_{\omega \in \mathcal{W}} {\log U_{t,\omega}} / {P_{t,\omega}}$.
+For the partial inheritance setting, we need to further ensure that the total variation distance between the adjusted probability distribution and the original one remains within a specified bound.
+Towards that end, we calculate $\mathcal{S}(\mathbf{P}_t, \zeta_t)$ at each step $t$.
+Since it takes the form $(0, \ldots, 1, \ldots, 0)$, where 1 appears at the position of the selected token, we only need to control the value at this selected position in $\mathcal{S}(\mathbf{P}_t, \zeta_t)$.
+We set the value as $1 - \theta^*$, corresponding to the upper bound of the TV distance.
+Then, at each step, we randomly select $\theta'$ from the interval $[\theta^*, 1]$, and the corresponding distribution of $\omega | \zeta$ satisfies that the term corresponding to 1 is $\theta'$, and the sum of the remaining terms equals $1 - \theta'$.
+We randomly sample those remaining terms from the interval $[0,1]$ then normalize them to sum to $1-\theta^{'}$.
+We set the true value of $\Delta^*$ randomly sampled from $[0.001, 0.5]$ and $\theta^* = 0.8$, whereas we set the working value of $\Delta = \{0.005, 0.01\}$ and $\theta = \{0.7, 0.8, 0.9, 0.95\}$.

-For the fixed type I case, we set the confidence level $\alpha = 0.05$ for both the complete and partial inheritance problems.
-The optimal threshold in the proposed rejection region is evaluated following our previous derivation, and is given by the formula:

-We compute this threshold through numerical calculations by directly plugging in the distribution of $Y$ under the null hypothesis $\mathcal{H}_0$.